In November of 2012, a small suburb of Indianapolis was rocked by an explosion.

 They hold memorial services for the deceased, organize meetings to help each other recover and rebuild their houses with each other’s input — often without media attention.

 “We’re not letting the devastation and the explosion define our future and our lives,” said neighbor Vicky Koerner.
 “We’re making a stand and we’re coming back.”

 Help for Explosion Victims

 If you or someone you love has been injured in an explosion—whether at home, in the workplace or elsewhere—you need knowledge support for your recovery.
-The legal team at Oshman & Mirisola can help you seek justice against whatever party was at fault, from companies whose negligence led to faulty appliances, to homeowners scamming for an insurance payout.
+The legal team at The Oshman Firm can help you seek justice against whatever party was at fault, from companies whose negligence led to faulty appliances, to homeowners scamming for an insurance payout.
 Contact us today at 800-400-8182 for a no-obligation, no-cost consultation, or fill out the contact form on the right side of this page.